Can Anybody Actually Win The Evolution 2.0 Prize?

 There’s one code we don’t know the origin of – and that’s DNA.
 We don’t know of any codes that are not designed.
 This implies design in DNA.

-So far, nobody has solve the design problem in biology.
+So far, nobody has solved the design problem in biology.
 Not David Hume, not Charles Darwin, not Richard Dawkins or Daniel Dennett or anybody else.

 That’s an unsolved science mystery.
-So I and a group of Private Equity Investors have formed a company, Natural Code LLC, to offer a multi-million dollar technology prize for Origin Of Information.
+So I and a group of Private Equity Investors have formed a company, Natural Code LLC, to offer a $10 million dollar technology prize for Origin Of Information.

 Mitchell Hackerman posted a GREAT question about the Evolution 2.0 Prize: